How Long Does a Phone Really Last? Signs It’s Time to Replace Your Smartphone

 Cracks would drive me insane

-My cousin used a phone with a crack directly across the keyboard for almost a year and somehowtyped perfectly fine.
-I don’t think I would have lasted a week.
-The moment a crack starts spreading across the display, my brain fixates on it every single time I unlock the phone.
+The moment a crack started spreading across the display, my brain fixated on it every single time I unlock the phone.

 I used to think phone cases were boring until I dropped my phone badly once.
 Same with screen protectors.
 They look boring until the first bad drop happens.